ilyamukhamedov/portfolio/README.md

 - Typed.js: For adding typing animations to the text.
 - Custom Hooks: Created for handling reusable logic in a clean and maintainable way.
 - Redux: For managing global application state.
+- i18next: Used for implementing localization, including translation of the website.

 #### Deploy